Modifier JW

 • The quantity discarded is billed on a separate claim line with the JW modifier.

-In this scenario, the JW modifier must be billed on a separate line to provide payment for the amount of discarded drug or biological.
+The JW modifier must be billed on a separate line to provide payment for the amount of discarded drug or biological.
 For example:

 • A single use vial is labeled to contain 100 mg of a drug.